-- → 2014 Plan of Finance.
-Finance Staff and the Financial Advisor met via conference call on January 9 to develop the outlines of the 2014 Plan of Finance.
-Topics discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual Rating Agency strategy preparation. - → Capital Construction Program (CCP).
-CCP expenditures in 2013 were budgeted at \$235.9 million including construction and capitalized interest costs.
-November CCP expenditures totaled \$16.4 million, including capitalized interest expenditures.
-(Monthly CCP expenditures in December were not available at the time this paper was finalized.)
-Through the end of November, 2013-year-to-date capital expenditures were \$252.6 million.
-For 2014, CCP expenditures are budgeted at \$199.2 million including construction and capitalized interest costs.
+→ Capital Construction Program (CCP).
+CCP expenditures in 2013 are budgeted at \$235.9 million including construction and capitalized interest costs.
+October CCP expenditures totaled \$16.0 million, including capitalized interest expenditures.
+(Monthly CCP expenditures in November were not available at the time this paper was finalized.)
+Through the end of October, 2013-year-to-date capital expenditures were \$236.2 million.